terrycojones/rpnpy/README.md

 Input lines are either comments (first non-whitespace character on the line is `#`) or specify a command (or commands) followed by optional modifiers.
-A command with no modifiers is `abs`, which will apply the `abs` function to the value on the top of the stack.

 If given, modifiers must follow a `:`.
 The modifiers are a set of single letters and may also include a single number.
 The input `+ :p= 17` causes